What is influencer marketing? Complete guide for 2025

 5. Co-creation

-Brands and influencers collaborate to create products or content together, leveraging both parties’ expertise and audiences.
+Co-creation is where brands and influencers collaborate to create products or content together, leveraging both parties’ expertise and audiences.
 This creates unique value that neither could achieve alone.

 Co-creation works best for:

-- Building credibility in new markets
+• Building credibility in new markets

-- Creating innovative products
+• Creating innovative products

-- Generating buzz and excitement
+• Generating buzz and excitement

-Real Example: When makeup brand Morphe collaborates with beauty influencers to create signature makeup palettes, both parties benefit from the combined expertise and audience.
+When makeup brand Morphe collaborates with beauty influencers to create signature makeup palettes, both parties benefit from the combined expertise and audience.

 💡

-Pro tip: Give influencers genuine creative input — the most successful co-created products reflect the influencer’s authentic style and preferences.
+Pro tip: Give influencers genuine creative input.
+The most successful co-created products reflect the influencer’s authentic style and preferences.

 Based on platform and format